qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

    Grid Frame Dialog |nix|

-* You can choose to paint the frame with a zebra style.
-If not selected, the general frame option is used (see section Frame_dialog_).
+* There are different options to style the frame that holds the map.
+Following options are
+  available: No Frame, Zebra, Interior ticks, Exterior ticks, Interior and Exterior ticks and Lineborder.

-  Advanced rendering mode is also available for grids (see section Rendering_mode_).
+* Advanced rendering mode is also available for grids (see section Rendering_mode_).

 * The |checkbox| :guilabel:`Draw coordinates` checkbox allows you to add coordinates to the map frame.
 The annotation can be drawn inside or outside the map frame.